LCC-CIT/CS210-CourseMaterials/Labs/Lab07-MCP/BuildWeatherMcpServer.md

-# Building a Weather MCP Server for Claude Desktop
+# Building a Weather MCP Server

-In this tutorial, you will build a Model Context Protocol (MCP) server that provides weather data.
-This tutorial is adapted from [Build an MCP Server](https://modelcontextprotocol.io/docs/develop/build-server) on the Model Context Protocol web site.
+In this tutorial, you will build a Model Context Protocol (MCP) server that provides weather information.
+This tutorial is adapted from [Build an MCP Server](https://modelcontextprotocol.io/docs/develop/build-server).
+The main changes were to use `pip` instead of `uv` and to not use Python type hints.

-This tutorial includes instructions for testing the server with:
+This tutorial includes instructions for testing the server with an MCP client.
+Both of the apps below are MCP clients:

 - Claude Desktop
 - VS Code